timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 isVoiceOverRunning
 ```

-`UIAccessibility` also offers Notifications that can be subscribed to in order to observer changes in these settings while your app is running.
-Since the system already respects these settings, so should we as developers within our apps.
+`UIAccessibility` also offers Notifications that can be subscribed to in order to observe changes in these settings while your app is running.
+Since the system already respects these settings so should we as developers within our apps.
 Let's look at some of them in more detail:

 ### Darker System Colors
 This setting changes the system colors to increase contrast between text and background.
 If you are using custom colors you should also adjust these for higher contrast, meaning darker by default and slightly lighter in Dark Mode.
 Within the Xcode Asset Catalog we can find a "High Contrast" check box that then allows us to provide these variants.
 If you define your colors within code you can simply check this property to determine which variant to return.

 ### Reduce Motion
-Reducing motion referees to animations that involve a lot of translations and scaling.
-When turned on the system replaces most of these with simple cross fade animations.
+Reducing motion refers to animations that involve a lot of translations and scaling.
+When turned on, the system replaces most of these with simple cross fade animations.
 If you also use animations that rely heavily on transforms in your app you should check for this property and provide crossfade alternatives.

 ### Reduce Transparency
 Semi transparent backgrounds have been a heavily used design element since iOS 7.
 They can be nice to provide a sense of hierarchy, and make views more unique.
 However they don't always offer the best contrast.
-When this setting is turned on apps should always display text with a solid background, and dim the background behind partial modal views to create more contrast.
+When this setting is turned on, apps should always display text with a solid background and dim the background behind partial modal views to create more contrast.

 ## Layout Changes
 For a visual user it is easy to understand when a new information appears on screen.
 VoiceOver users however might not have the changing element in focus, causing them to miss this information.
 For those changes we can post one of the following Notifications to UIAccessibility: